ishukhr/ishukhr/README.md

-- 👋 Hi, I’m @ishukhr

-- 👀 I’m interested in App dev, Game Dev and lil bit in Data science

-- 🌱 I’m currently learning Data Structures
+- 🌱 I’m currently learning svlete,a frontend framework.

 - 💞️ I’m looking to collaborate in projects and Open source, Working on own projects as well.